SABS-R3/software-engineering-day6/_lecture/script.md

 # Intro

-Today we are going to be looking at the topic of testing software.
+Hello everybody, today we are going to be looking at the topic of testing software.
 This lecture will cover the motivation behind testing, why it is important to test your code, and will introduce the different levels of testing that you might want to consider, from unit testing to end-to-end testing.
 It will also cover some of the terminology and concepts that you find in software testing, as some terms, such as fixtures and mocking, are quite non-obvious when you first come across them.

 # Software testing in academia